Historic cemeteries in

 In the 20th century, Lamar County experienced periods of growth and change.
 The discovery of oil in nearby counties led to increased economic development, and the county became a hub for the petroleum industry.
 Today, Lamar County continues to thrive with a strong agricultural base, as well as industries such as healthcare, education, and manufacturing, making it an important part of Texas' history and economy.

-This timeline provides a concise overview of the key events in the history of Lamar County, Texas.
+This timeline provides a condensed summary of the historical journey of Lamar County, Texas.

 • 1840: Lamar County founded and named after Mirabeau Buonaparte Lamar, the second President of the Republic of Texas